keybase/client/osx/STYLEGUIDE.md

 ## Singletons

-Don't use Singletons except for the AppDelegate.
+Don't use Singletons except for AppDelegate (or NSApp).